 The invention of the sticky yoga mat thirty years ago has made our modern practice of asana safer and more supported, and allows us to create a space for yoga wherever we go.
-However, for all the wonderful things that your yoga mat brings to your practice, there are those little trifling issues that can take your mind off of your practice – when what we want our mat to do is let us flow on without slipping, sliding, and stinking.
+However, for all the wonderful things that your yoga mat brings to your practice, there are those little annoyances that can take your mind off of your practice – when what we want our mat to do is let us flow on without slipping, sliding, and stinking.
 So, to keep your yoga mat in your good books, here are a few simple tricks and tips to make the most of this wonderful modern day invention for our ancient and much–loved practice.

 Slidey Hands – Probably the biggest complaint I hear about yoga mats is that hands are sliding in poses like Downward Dog.
 Not only is this irritating when you just want to focus on your breath, but it can be a safety risk as well.
 When you first buy your mat, it will often be coated with a manufacturing film.
 This is not only not conducive to stickiness, but also may produce off-gasses that you don’t want polluting your Ujjayi breath.
 So, wash your mat straight out of the box, and know that the more you use it and the more you wash it, the stickier it will get.